PKua007/rampack/doc/observables.md

 The current NpT pressure of the system.
 It is useful when the temperature is a [dynamic parameter](input-file.md#dynamic-parameters), and you want to monitor its instantaneous value.
-Please note that it is not the effective pressure computer from a numerical virial - it is the one imposed in the NpT ensemble.
+Please note that it is not the effective pressure computed from a numerical virial - it is the one imposed in the NpT ensemble.
 [Virial pressure](http://www.sklogwiki.org/SklogWiki/index.php/Pressure#Virial_pressure) computation is not yet supported.